hugebawu/fabric/docs/source/readwrite.rst

 Read-Write set semantics
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This document discusses the details of the current implementation about
+This documents discusses the details of the current implementation about
 the semantics of read-write sets.

 Transaction simulation and read-write set